pinecone-field/PineStream/workshop/instruqt/01-introduction/assignment.md

 >
 > They will try to open the app in your browser.
 However, the browser doesn't have direct access to the application running inside the workshop environment.

-# 👀 Explore the application
+# 👀 &nbsp; What You'll Be Building
 ===

 Explore the PineStream application (in the [PineStream tab](tab-2)) and notice the following.